-EU leaders look to set aside embarrassing top jobs impasse
+EU leaders battle to end embarrassing top jobs impasse

 But the Czech Republic, Slovakia, Hungary and Poland, backed by Italy, appeared firmly entrenched in their opposition to former Dutch foreign minister Frans Timmermans, who is seen by many as the most qualified candidate to take over from Jean-Claude Juncker at the head of the European Commission.

-Timmermans is seen by these countries — many of them with anti-migrant governments — as a supporter of a controversial scheme to impose refugee quotas on EU countries.
+Timmermans is seen by these countries — many of them with anti-migrant governments — as a supporter of a contested scheme to impose refugee quotas on EU countries.
 He has also led efforts, backed by the threat of legal action, to improve the rule of law in Poland and Hungary.

 “We want somebody on the presidency of the commission which doesn’t have a negative view on our region.
-Mr Timmermans is not acceptable for us.
+Mr. Timmermans is not acceptable for us.
 That’s it,” Czech Prime Minister Andrej Babis told reporters as he arrived at EU headquarters in Brussels.

 “We have a completely different view on migration.
 He was always behind quotas and so on, so this is a problem for us,” Babis said.